RJAIN-27/SlackBot-CSC510/Deploy.md

 UseCase1: Model Suggestion

 TestCase1:
-1. Test User selects a dataset[Wine.csv](https://drive.google.com/open?id=1DAMCOHTMpKuizsAS_SXApEmMgOhXJQ7x) to upload using the attachments button in the Librarybot channel.
+1. Test User selects a dataset [Wine.csv](https://drive.google.com/open?id=1DAMCOHTMpKuizsAS_SXApEmMgOhXJQ7x) to upload using the attachments button in the Librarybot channel.
 2. Test User enters "I want to know the best model for this dataset." in the message field.
 3. Test User clicks upload button.
 4. Bot responds with a message "Please provide the target column"